Public Health threat

 100% clean renewable energy by 2030.

-A voluntary Task Force is being assembled to study the options for manifesting that goal and presenting their recommendations to the Select Board.
+A voluntary Task Force has been assembled to study the options for manifesting that goal and presenting their recommendations to the Select Board.

 Since the Kinder Morgan fracked gas pipeline was stopped new steps have been taken to protect NH from other pipelines and to stop the rubber stamping of all pipeline applications at FERC!!